 - Category Two: Print & Electronic Publications

 - Category Three: Print & Electronic Publications

-Awards for Communications Excellence winners will be announced in April and considered finalists for the Best in Show title within their respective entry category (based on total annual revenue range).
+Awards for Communications Excellence winners will be announced in late April and considered finalists for the Best in Show title within their respective entry category (based on total annual revenue range).